rbind/robjhyndman.com/content/publications/hpf-electricity.md

 - forecasting
 - hierarchical time series
 link: http://souhaib-bentaieb.com/pdf/2018_prob_hts.pdf
+doi: 10.1080/01621459.2020.1736081
 ---

-Electricity smart meters record consumption, on a near real-time basis, at the level of individual commercial and residential properties.
-From this, a hierarchy can be constructed consisting of time series of demand at the smart meter level, and at various levels of aggregation, such as substations, cities and regions.
-Forecasts are needed at each level to support the efficient and reliable management of consumption.
-A limitation of previous research in this area is that it considered only deterministic prediction.
-To enable improved decision-making, we introduce an algorithm for producing a probability density forecast for each series within a large-scale hierarchy.
-The resulting forecasts are coherent in the sense that the forecast distribution of each aggregate series is equal to the convolution of the forecast distributions of the corresponding disaggregate series.
-Our algorithm has the advantage of synthesizing information from different levels in the hierarchy through forecast combination.
-Distributional assumptions are not required, and dependencies between forecast distributions are imposed through the use of empirical copulas.
-Scalability to large hierarchies is enabled by decomposing the problem into multiple lower-dimension sub-problems.
-Results for UK electricity smart meter data show performance gains for our method when compared to benchmarks.
+Decisions regarding the supply of electricity across a power grid must take into consideration the inherent uncertainty in demand.
+Optimal decision-making requires probabilistic forecasts for demand in a hierarchy with various levels of aggregation, such as substations, cities and regions.
+The forecasts should be coherent in the sense that the forecast of the aggregated series should equal the sum of the forecasts of the corresponding disaggregated series.
+Coherency is essential, since the allocation of electricity at one level of the hierarchy relies on the appropriate amount being provided from the previous level.
+We introduce a new probabilistic forecasting method for a large hierarchy based on UK residential smart meter data.
+We find our method provides coherent and accurate probabilistic forecasts, as a result of an effective forecast combination.
+Furthermore, by avoiding distributional assumptions, we find that our method captures the variety of distributions in the smart meter hierarchy.
+Finally, the results confirm that, to ensure coherency in our large-scale hierarchy, it is sufficient to model a set of lower-dimension dependencies, rather than modeling the entire joint distribution of all series in the hierarchy.
+In achieving coherent and accurate hierarchical probabilistic forecasts, this work contributes to improved decision-making for smart grids.